vaibhavRaj7667/Django-DRF-react-chatApplication/README.md

 # Django-DRF-React Chat Application

 ## Overview
 This is a real-time chat application built using Django REST Framework (DRF) for the backend and React for the frontend.
-The application allows users to register, log in, and participate in private or group chats.
+The application allows users to register, log in, and participate in private.
 Messages are sent and received in real time using WebSockets.

 ## Features
 - User registration and authentication